fgregg/scraping-intro/README.md

 web pages.

 ## Parsing Results
-So we make a request to a website, and if all goes well, it responds with a big blob of text that is valid HTML.
+When we make a valid request to a website, it responds with an blob of text that is an HTML document.
+HTML is a mixture of text and a directions of how to layout that text.
+Your browser interprets those directions and makes pretty and complicated things for you, but it all starts with the HTML that the website sent you.
-HTML is a mixture of text and a directions of how to layout that text or where to grab images or make links.
-Your browser interprets those directions and makes pretty things for you, but it's startes with this text that website sent you. browswer.
-Let's look at some of that text right now.
+Let's look at some of HTML right now.

-On a (results page)[https://www.revenue.state.il.us/app/kob/KOBReport?p=20121&m=0160001].
+On a (results page)[https://www.revenue.state.il.us/app/kob/KOBReport?p=20122&m=0160001].
 If you have a two button mouse click on the page with your left button.
 If you have a Mac, CMD-Click.
 You should see a menu that has an option called 'View Source.'
 Select it.
 See... it's just a bunch of text.